LL782/LL782/README.md

 # Laurence "DC5B" Lord

-A software engineer and artist specialising in simple step.
+A software engineer and artist specialising in simple steps.

 ### What do I do?